 ?!
 The LNG/ natural gas export from e.g. Norway and Russia (via the gas net through e.g. Ukraine, Poland, Germany, and in the Baltic Sea) increases continuously even to Sweden.
 Is this not a sustainable energy source?

-— No, natural gas is popular among those who market it, i.e. producers, sellers and politicians.
+— No, natural gas is popular among those who market it, i.e. producers, retailers and politicians.
 The reason is that the former ones earn big money and that the politicians can point to a step in the direction of their decided environmental goals.
 Since coal emits 60% more greenhouse gases than natural gas with the same energy content, emissions of greenhouse gases are lowered by escaping from the equivalent quantity of coal.
 This is good for short term placed or political goals, but nothing for long-term planning environmental entrepreneurs to draw their attention to.

 ?!
 Are e.g. EU’s climate targets or the Paris (formerly Kyoto – … – Copenhagen) agreement adequate?